-With the ability to get back in touch with old friends and lovers on Facebook, Twitter, and other social media sites, it has become more difficult to straddle the line between digital flirting and an affair.
+We now have the ability to get back in touch with old friends and lovers on Facebook, Twitter, and other social media sites.
+With this new technology, it has become more difficult to straddle the line between digital flirting and an affair.

 Digital flirting can take the form of Facebook messaging, video chats, texting, exchanging photos, and more.
-The lines of infidelity are more easily blurred when you have social media tools at your fingertips at any time of the day.
+The lines of infidelity are more easily blurred when you have social media tools at your fingertips.

 Is digital flirting causing infidelity?

 Infidelity signifies a breaking of trust or keeping of secrets that hurt your partnership with your significant other.
 Infidelity does not have to be physical.
-Have you found that your online encounters cause a breakdown of trust in your relationship?
+Have you found that your online encounters are causing a breakdown of trust in your relationship?

 Does your partner feel that the emotional intimacy of your relationship has been shattered?
 For your partner, that feeling of betrayal might be as large as if you had cheated on them physically.